 Marcia H. Ratner, PhD, DABT

-Dr. Ratner’s research is focused on interdisciplinary investigations looking at the effects of neurotoxicants and drugs on the progression and onset of age-related neurodegenerative diseases associated with learning and memory deficits such as Alzheimer’s disease and age-related mild cognitive impairment.
+Dr. Ratner’s research is focused on interdisciplinary investigations looking at the effects of neurotoxicants and drugs on the subclinical progression and onset of age-related neurodegenerative diseases associated with learning and memory deficits such as Alzheimer’s disease and age-related mild cognitive impairment.
 Her interdisciplinary translational approach to understanding the role of chemicals in neurodegenerative disease onset and progression is reflected in her publication history and her NIH iCite translation score.
-She collaborates with the Department Chairman, Dr. David Farb, in the Laboratory of Molecular Neurobiology where she is using basic behavioral and in vivo electrophysiological techniques in her preclinical studies of how chemicals (drugs and neurotoxicants) modulate neural network activity in wild type and transgenic rat models of age-related neurodegenerative disease (Hippocampus, 2015; Heliyon, 2021).
+She collaborates with the Department Chairman, Dr. David Farb, in the Laboratory of Molecular Neurobiology.
+She is using basic behavioral and in vivo electrophysiological techniques in her preclinical studies of how chemicals (drugs and neurotoxicants) modulate neural network activity in wild type and transgenic rat models of age-related neurodegenerative disease (Hippocampus, 2015; Heliyon, 2021).
 She also collaborates with several clinical colleagues to bring her observations from the bench to the clinic (AJIM, 2018; JOEM, 2019; Toxicol Comm, 2020; AJIM, 2021).
 Dr. Ratner is the only board certified toxicologist listed on Google Scholar who is also an expert in the use of in vivo electrophysiology as a preclinical research tool.

 As the Project Manager of the Department and a Board Certified Toxicologist, Dr. Ratner oversees compliance with safety and regulatory policies.
-Dr. Ratner is a former member of the American Conference of Governmental Industrial Hygienists (ACGIH).
-In addition, she has served as a departmental representative to the Institutional Animal Care and Use Committee (IACUC).
+Dr. Ratner is a former member of the American Conference of Governmental Industrial Hygienists (ACGIH) and she has served as a departmental representative to the Institutional Animal Care and Use Committee (IACUC).
 Dr. Ratner is available to provide assistance to all departmental faculty, students and research staff with their IACUC protocol submissions and associated training and compliance issues.

 Ratner MH, Fitzgerald E. Understanding of the role of manganese in parkinsonism and Parkinson disease.
 Neurology.
 2017; 88(4):338-339.
 PMID: 28031391